Titanochampsa: Phylogeny

 Two phylogenetic analysis, one based on Martínez et al. 2018 and another based on Ruiz et al. 2021, were conducted, both of which recovering Titanochampsa nested deep within Neosuchia, more specifically within Eusuchia.
 The Martínez dataset recovers Titanochampsa in a large polytomy at the base of Longirostres alongside Argochampsa, Asiatosuchus germanicus and the extant Crocodylus genus.
 However, there is little support for this arrangement and the only supporting synapomorphy can not be determined in Titanochampsa.
 In general this analysis provides little evidence for the taxon's placement within Neosuchia.
 Following the matrix of Ruiz, another polytomy was recovered, however in this instance the polytomy includes several more basal Eusuchian taxa such as Allodaposuchus, Hylaeochampsa, Iharkutosuchus and the Susisuchidae.
 However much like in the other analysis, of the few characters supporting this grouping none can be found in Titanochampsa and only few directly support its placement as a Neosuchian.
 Subsequently, Fachini and colleagues hesitate to assign Titanochampsa even to Neosuchia, instead only specifying its classification as a mesoeucrocodylian.
-There are however several non-synapomorphic traits linking the taxon to Neosuchians, such as the rectangular skull table and flatt supratemporal rim.
+There are however several non-synapomorphic traits linking the taxon to Neosuchians, such as the rectangular skull table and flat supratemporal rim.

 However, while the authors were unable to fully support Neosuchian affinities, they were capable of clearly distinguishing the genus from Notosuchians.
 Titanochampsa differs from baurusuchids through twelve anatomical characters, two of which are synapomorphies of the family.
 The skull table in general differs widely from any known baurusuchid.
 Likewise, the authors also point towards several key differences between Titanochampsa and peirosaurids, another clade of crocodylomorphs prominently present in the Bauru group.